MicrosoftDocs/ATADocs/ATPDocs/deploy/event-collection-overview.md

     - 4624 - An account was successfully logged on
     - 4625 - An account failed to log on

+    For more information, see [Enable auditing on an ADFS object](configure-windows-event-collection.md#enable-auditing-on-an-adfs-object).

+- **For Active Directory Certificate Services (AD CS) events**:

+    - 4870: Certificate Services revoked a certificate
+    - 4882: The security permissions for Certificate Services changed
+    - 4885: The audit filter for Certificate Services changed
+    - 4887: Certificate Services approved a certificate request and issued a certificate
+    - 4888: Certificate Services denied a certificate request
+    - 4890: The certificate manager settings for Certificate Services changed.
+    - 4896: One or more rows have been deleted from the certificate database

+    For more information, see [Configure auditing for AD CS](configure-windows-event-collection.md#configure-auditing-for-ad-cs).

 - **For other events**:

     - 1644 - LDAP search